stefanpearson/codename_velociraptor/readme.md

     #component_1 {
         ...
     }

+### LESS

+We are currently using LESS, a CSS pre-processor, to write style rules for it's variables, calculations, imports and mix-in functionality.
+Read the [LESS documentation](http://lesscss.org) for more info.
+Please ensure you keep your LESS components up to date or unexpected (or silent) errors can occur during compilation.
+We do not use the client-side features of LESS, and always compile CSS into a /styles/css/ directory.

+Get the [LESS app](http://incident57.com/less/) for OS X or [WinLess](http://winless.org) for Windows.
+Ubuntu users can learn about GUIs [here](http://en.wikipedia.org/wiki/Gui).

 #### Variables

-Store your global variables in styles/global.less and import this to all other LESS files to get access to them.
+Store your global variables in styles/global.less and import this to all other LESS files to access them.
 A good idea is to set your colour palette and base units here so you can use them consistently everywhere, if they need to change for any reason, it's simply a case of changing them once.

-    @v_space: 18px;
+    @v_gutter: 18px;
-    @h_space: 24px;
+    @h_gutter: 24px;

     @color_a: #222222; // Dark grey
     @color_b: #E11010; // T.C red